 3. Search by meaning: type what the tweet was about, not the exact words

-Every bookmark is automatically summarised, tagged by topic, and indexed for semantic search.
-You can search for "startup hiring advice" and find a tweet that used completely different language.
+Every bookmark is automatically summarized, tagged by topic, and indexed for semantic search.
+You can search for “startup hiring advice” and find a tweet that used completely different language.

 Best for large collections